Woodrow Wilson Indiana Teaching Fellows Announced for 2011

 WOODROW WILSON INDIANA TEACHING FELLOWS ANNOUNCED FOR 2011

 PRINCETON, N.J.—Today at the Indiana Statehouse, Governor Mitch Daniels announced the 2011 class of Woodrow Wilson Indiana Teaching Fellows.
 The Fellows are accomplished career changers and outstanding recent college graduates in science, mathematics, engineering, and technology (the STEM fields) who will prepare for math and science teaching positions in the state’s urban and rural schools.
-(See upper right Supplemental Materials for a fact sheet and biographies of Fellows or visit 2011 WW Indiana Teaching Fellows.)
+(See above for additional materials including a fact sheet and biographies of Fellows or visit 2011 WW Indiana Teaching Fellows.)

 Each of the 54 Fellows will receive a $30,000 stipend to complete a special intensive master’s program at one of four Indiana partner universities—Ball State University, Indiana University-Purdue University Indianapolis, Purdue University, and the University of Indianapolis.
 The Woodrow Wilson National Fellowship Foundation of Princeton, N.J. administers the program.